Ramya-P4/SQL-Query-Log/README.md

 _ - matches any single character

 LIKE is case-sensitive<br/>
-ILIKE is not

 Example syntax:<br/>
 SELECT * FROM customer<br/>
-WHERE first_name ILIKE 'J%' AND last_name LIKE '%her%'
+WHERE first_name LIKE 'J%' AND last_name LIKE '%her%'

-# LIMIT
+# LIMIT and TOP
 Limits the number of rows returned for a query.<br/>
-Goes at the very end of a query
+LIMIT Goes at the very end of a query in database systems like MySQL.TOP is used in MS SQL server and goes at the beginning of the query <br/>

 SELECT column<br/>
 FROM table<br/>
 ORDER BY column DESC<br/>
-LIMIT 5
+LIMIT 5 <br/>

+SELECT TOP 5 column<br/>
+FROM table<br/>
+ORDER BY column DESC<br/>

 # Logical Operators
 Combine multiple comparison operators